toastal/elm-applicatives-and-json-decoders/README.md

 - - -

-Pure lets us know how to create a singleton list of for the default case of some applicative.
+Pure lets us know how to create a singleton list for the default case of some applicative.
 The type signature of pure in Haskell should make sense.